beetbox/beets/docs/plugins/index.rst

 * `beets-barcode`_ lets you scan or enter barcodes for physical media to search for their metadata.

+* `beets-ydl`_ download audio from youtube-dl sources and import into beets

 .. _beets-barcode: https://github.com/8h2a/beets-barcode
 .. _beets-check: https://github.com/geigerzaehler/beets-check
 .. _copyartifacts: https://github.com/sbarakat/beets-copyartifacts